What is myotherapy?

 So, if you have any muscular, joint, nerve, or joint pain, come in and see a registered Myotherapist to assist with finding relief, and to find out remedies toward avoiding this pain in the future.

-Nick believes myotherapy looks beyond the symptoms to find the root cause of imbalance in your body and treats your imbalances using a wide variety of techniques.
-Massage is Nick’s main tool however he also has skills and knowledge to apply a wide variety of techniques including dry needling, trigger point therapy and myofascial release.
-His aim is to get you pain free and strong again by not just providing a band-aid fix.
-Nick is available Mondays and Thursdays.
-To make an appointment, please call us on 03 9830 7044 or book online at www.springosteo.com.au
+Dale believes myotherapy looks beyond the symptoms to find the root cause of imbalance in your body and treats your imbalances using a wide variety of techniques.
+Massage is Dale’s main tool however he also has skills and knowledge to apply a wide variety of techniques including dry needling and cupping.
+His aim is to have you pain free and strong again by not just providing a band-aid fix.
+Dale is available Mondays and Thursdays.
+To make an appointment, please call us on 03 9830 7044 or book online at https://www.springosteo.com.au/book-online/

 About Spring Osteo Clinic